 The Goal: The Foundation’s Grants to Schools Program’s Goal is to fund up to $100,000 annually in three- year grants to eligible schools and districts to support instructional program development, professional development for staff, or other initiatives that align with and support the Foundation’s mission.

-In December of 2019 the Foundation will begin to accept applications for the Grants to Schools Program.
 Grant applications will be accepted in December of each school year and grant recipients will be announced by the end of February of that same school year.
 The Foundation will fund the grants from July 1 through June 30 in a three-year cycle based on the initiative’s submitted and accepted budget proposal.

 Eligibility to Apply for Grants to Schools: The following Hopkins County, Texas school districts, and the schools within such districts, will be eligible to apply for the grants: